TimPushkin/KeypointDetectAndroid/lib/src/main/cpp/README.md

 # Traditional keypoint detection algorithms

-This directory contains the native implementation of the SGBM-based depth estimation algorithm.
+This directory contains the c++ part of featuredetect application.

 ## Description